tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 description: ""
 ---

-As part of my upcoming talk at the [GoWay conference](http://goway.io/), I learned a lot about how channels work under the hood.
-Let's highlight some of the most important numbers!

-In this post, all code will point to the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14).

 ## Intro

+As part of my upcoming talk at [GoWay conference](http://goway.io/), I learned a lot about how Go channels work under the hood.
+Let's highlight some of the most important numbers while looking into the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14)!

-Channels are the main form of thread-safe communication between goroutines; but *how fast is that communication*?
+Channels ensure thread-safe communication between executing goroutines; but *how fast is that communication*?
 And what are the limitations that the language imposes on them?

 ## Limitations